MXCzkEVM/depinscriptions/README.md

 > If you are in the testnet and mainnet branches, all you need to do is start the client

+> do not push code on the testnet and mainnet branches, as this can lead to confusion

+> The best practice is to develop through the main branch, where testnet/mainnet merge the main branch
 ### Building

 To build the client-side application, run the following command: